Returning to work after cancer treatment

 Searching for a new job is tricky at the best of times.
 After you’ve had cancer it can seem even trickier.
 But if you’re qualified and physically able to work, there’s no reason that having had cancer should stop you landing the job you want.

-In fact, there are very few reasons that an employer can question your health in an interview.
+There are very few reasons that an employer can ask questions about your health in an interview.
 It’s OK for employers to ask about your health to check if you’re able to complete a task that’s fundamental to the role, or to make sure the recruitment process isn’t discriminating against anyone, or to help them take ‘positive action’ (which might mean, for instance, improving their recruitment of people with disabilities).